dengcb/dengcb.github.io/source/_posts/bring-you-to-ipfs.md

 IPFS is called for short of ***InterPlanetary FileSystem***, maybe you can visit your data from another galaxy.
 Due to the limit speed of light, we need quantum entanglement communication to play well.
 {% endblockquote %}

 IPFS uses data hash address instead of website domain, but in the next, you will find if you want to visit your data in IPFS within a traditional website, you still need domain.
-And to get data hash, you have to visit a IPFS node server.
+And to get hash data, you have to visit a IPFS node server.
 So, want to decentralize, you maybe need a centralized server first.

 Meanwhile, distributed data storage will cause waste.
-Some updated files, previous versions are no longer valid, but are permanently retained inside IPFS and cannot be deleted.
+Some updated files, previous versions are no longer valid, but are pinned and permanently retained inside IPFS and cannot be deleted.
 Even the owner has forgotten the previous data hash, the dead files become ghosts in the IPFS system.

 ## Install IPFS
 - Download latest release